From veering triangulations to link spaces and back again: Veering triangulations

-\begin{lemma} Suppose that $(M, \calT, \alpha)$ is a transverse veering ideally triangulated three-manifold.
-Suppose that $C \subset \cover{M}$ is a continent.
+\begin{lemma} Suppose that $M$ is a three-manifold equipped with a transverse veering triangulation $\calV$.
+Suppose that $C \subset \cover{\calV}$ is a continent.
 Suppose that the lower track on the bottom of $C$ has no sinks.
 Then this again holds after a single coastal landfill on top of $C$.
-The corresponding statement holds after switching top and bottom. \end{lemma}
+The corresponding statement holds after switching upper and lower as well as top and bottom. \end{lemma}

-\begin{proof} Suppose that $t$ is the coastal landfill tetrahedron above $C$.
+\begin{proof} Suppose that $t$ is the given coastal landfill tetrahedron above $C$.
 Suppose $e$ is the lower $\pi$--edge of $t$.
 Let $f$ be the free lower face of $t$.
 Suppose that $t'$ is the tetrahedron having $e$ as its upper $\pi$--edge.
-From \reflem{EdgeNeighbourhood}\refitm{HalfEdgeDegreeAtLeastOne} we deduce that $t'$ cannot be glued to $t$ along $f$. \end{proof}
+From \reflem{EdgeNeighbourhood}\refitm{HalfEdgeDegreeAtLeastOne} we deduce that $t'$ cannot be glued to $t$ along $f$.
+Thus the lower track in the lower boundary of $C \cup t$ again has no sinks. \end{proof}

-\begin{definition} Suppose that $C \subset \cover{M}$ is a continent with upper and lower landscapes $L$ and $L'$.
+\begin{definition} Suppose that $C \subset \cover{\calV}$ is a continent with upper and lower landscapes $L$ and $L'$.
 We say that $C$ is \emph{convex} if neither $\tau^L$ nor $\tau_{L'}$ have sinks. \end{definition}

 For example, a continent containing only one tetrahedron is convex.